-- no matter how skilled the surgeon, the body creates more adhesions as it heals from the surgery designed to remove them.
+- No matter how skilled the surgeon is, the body creates more adhesions as it heals from the surgery designed to remove them.

 Affecting approximately eight million women in the U.S., endometriosis is a condition in which tissue that normally lines the uterus is found in other areas.
 The tissue may be found on or near the reproductive organs or within the abdominal cavity.
 These misplaced endometrial tissues respond to the menstrual cycle as they would in the uterus — by swelling.
 The result is inflammation, which often results in the formation of adhesions as the body heals from the inflammation.

 Women with endometriosis are typically prescribed drugs to suppress the growth of endometriosis and associated pain.
 However, these medications tend to act as a temporary fix and many of them interfere with fertility.
 Minimally invasive surgery may be used to remove or destroy endometrial growths; in severe cases of endometriosis, hysterectomy may be recommended.
 However, both of these surgical options are associated with the risks and drawbacks outlined in the previous section.